-The Preferred Warrants are valued using the Hybrid Method ("Hybrid Method").
+The Preferred Warrants were valued using the Hybrid Method ("Hybrid Method").
 This method incorporates Private CalciMedica's near-term liquidity event prospects utilized in conjunction with the Option Pricing Method ("OPM") framework, representing an alternative exit, to calculate an implied overall value of Private CalciMedica.
-This value is, in turn, allocated to Private CalciMedica's various equity classes.
+This value was, in turn, allocated to Private CalciMedica's various equity classes.

-The Convertible Promissory Note Warrants are valued using a series of Monte Carlo simulations and Black-Scholes to determine the fair value, probability weighted for difference scenarios.
+The Convertible Promissory Note Warrants were valued using a series of Monte Carlo simulations and Black-Scholes to determine the fair value, probability weighted for difference scenarios.
 The Monte Carlo simulations determined the liquidity event price.
-Black-Scholes is used with the remaining contractual term of the warrants after the respective event date.
-The warrant value is discounted from the respective event date using the risk-free rate for the period ending December 31, 2022.
-As of March 31, 2023, the Convertible Promissory Note Warrants were valued using the common stock price on day of conversion.
+Black-Scholes was used with the remaining contractual term of the warrants after the respective event date.
+As of March 31, 2023, the Convertible Promissory Note Warrants were valued using the common stock price on the day of conversion.
 See further discussion in Note 5 - Convertible Promissory Notes and Convertible Promissory Note Warrants.